waltervh/BornAgain-website/content/documentation/working-with-python/fitting/fitting-highlights/importing-experimental-data/index.md

 data = img.data.astype("float64")
 {{< /highlight >}}

-Later in the code new data array can be used to setup fitting.
+Later in the code this data array can be used to setup a fitting job.

 {{< highlight python >}}
 import bornagain as ba